TechPony-cmd/analytics-engineering/healthcare_claims_project/README.md

 ## Models Overview

+* Staging Models: Raw data cleaning and initial transformation.
+* Intermediate Models: Data transformations that prepare the data for analysis.
+* Mart Models: Final models that provide actionable insights for end-users.

 The models are categorized under two main themes:

 1. Claims Analysis e.g. How are providers getting reimbursed, and is there any variation in payment rates across different provider types or regions?